 Almost all local operators offer similar plans.
 For 10 DH (around 1 eur) you can get 1 GB of data, for 50 DH – 5 GB etc. If you only need to use the Internet, ask the seller to recharge only for the Internet.
-If you top up without a special code, in the end, you will only be able to call.
+If you top up without a unique code, in the end, you will only be able to call.
 And opposite, if you recharge for the Internet, you can’t call.

 Where to buy credit?

 You can buy the SIM card credit at any small shop, supermarket.
-You will receive the top up card with a code.
+You will receive the top-up card with a code.
 Scratch the card to top up your credit, or, like I mentioned above, ask the seller to top up for you.
-In smaller shops, often the seller asks for your phone number and sends the top up instantly to your phone.
+In smaller shops, often the seller asks for your phone number and sends the top-up instantly to your phone.
 Wait till you get the confirmation code in your phone and it’s done!

 - To call to Morocco from overseas dial the international access code + 212.